microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 # Copilot Chat Sample Application
-> This  sample is for educational purposes only and is not recommended for production deployments.

 # About Copilot Chat
 This sample allows you to build your own integrated large language model chat copilot.